Skip to main content

 ← Back to Blog

-What you're experiencing has a name.
-Most people call it the 4-month sleep regression.
-But I want to reframe that for you, because what's happening isn't a step backward.
+You’re experiencing what most people call the 4 month sleep regression.
+I want to reframe that for you, because what's happening isn't a step backward.
 It's one of the biggest developmental leaps your baby will ever make.
+It may seem like your sweet baby has gone off the sleep rails, but I can assure you, they are busy consolidating the day’s input.
+They will sleep when they need to.

 Around 3 to 4 months, your baby's brain undergoes a permanent reorganization of how sleep works.
+Their sleep architecture goes from two simple stages and transitions into more adult-like sleep.
+Four distinct stages unfold: light sleep, deep sleep (there are two stages), and REM sleep.
 They go from those two simple stages to four distinct sleep stages, just like you and me.
-This includes cycles of light sleep, deep sleep, and REM, with brief moments of waking between each cycle.
+In between cycles a brief waking is witnessed.

 So when your baby starts waking more, it's not because something went wrong.
 It's because their brain just leveled up.